junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 ≈S08E01-07

+mission mode, focus on the saving mission

 focus on guilty, heavy self-blame, feel crap for not getting Cas back complete

 he can only save Cas if he lets go of some of that blame/guilt

-mission mode, focused on saving mission

 ### Cas's mental state

 ≈S08E07-10

-focus on self-punishment, torn between dimension and true form & vessel=torn between saving heaven vs earth, choosing angel vs human, go back to purgatory for self-punishment vs go back to earth to help/protect Dean
+focus on self-punishment, torn between dimension and true form & vessel=torn between saving heaven vs earth, choosing angel vs human, go back to purgatory for self-punishment/penance vs go back to earth to help/protect Dean

 so every time Cas fights hard to tear through dimension to get to this plane, to protect Dean, he gets more wounded and weaker in celestial part, so the fighting back itself is a step closer to the final decision point and away from torn state, so finally he can get out of the intertwined quantum superposition state, he comes back to Dean once he figure out he can only protect Dean if he forgives himself (more or less), his choice is always Dean more than anything else

-**core curve**: Cas needs to really decide on the answer to "What are you, angel or human" (if angel, true form; if human, body) -> but he *is* both
+**main curve**: Cas needs to really decide on the answer to "What are you, angel or human" (if angel, true form; if human, body) -> but he *is* both

 ### Edit Notes

-(general, especially Chap.
-1) memory from Purgatory use past tense, the rest use present tense
+~~(general, especially Chap.
+1) memory from Purgatory use past tense, the rest use present tense~~

 ~~(Chap.
 1-4, 2-4) Cas's POV, 1st person view to 3rd person view? but maintain Cas's POV~~